404MattNotFound/MAT243-Applied-Statistics-for-STEM/README.md

 # MAT-243 Applied Statistics for STEM
-Source code from my course at SNHU.
+Source code from my course at SNHU (September-October 2024).